Section 1.A: Name – The name of this club shall be ‘Wasatch Aero Modelers’ hereinafter to be referred to as ‘WAM’.

 hereinafter to be referred to as Chapter Members.

-- WAM Executive Officers and Field Marshal are waived the yearly dues for the year in
+- Field Marshal and web master(s) are waived the yearly dues for the year in which they

 - All other auxiliary officers and Committee/board members pay regular member dues.